Are you celebrating Halloween? There's a lot to think about! Here is A Comprehensive Guide On How To Make Halloween

 Lower your emissions by purchasing locally grown organic pumpkins.
 And finds what to reduce waste.

 Compost it!
 Please don’t put it in the garbage.
-Remove all the seeds and place it in your green bin.
+Remove all the seeds and place them in your green bin.
 If you don’t have a compost bin or pile, check your local government, nearby farms, or community gardens to see if they collect old pumpkins.

 Feed Wildlife!
 This is the best way to reuse a pumpkin!
 Turn your jack-o-lantern into a snack-o-lantern for wildlife!

 Use the seeds!
 You can roast them for yourself or feed them to the birds.
 If you are feeding them to wildlife, collect seeds from your pumpkins before composting them, and let the seeds dry.
 Please don’t add salt or seasoning.
 Place seeds on a flat surface, tray, shallow bowl, or mix in with existing bird seed in your garden.

 Environmentally Friendly Halloween Decorations- DIY all the way